ccdle12/smart-contract-attacks/README.md

 A way to prevent front running attacks, reorg attacks on the blockchain and submit information to a Smart Contract without revealing a key component (secret) and revealing it safely at a later point in time to claim a reward.

 ### Scenario
-The contract below will simulate a POW system, where users will submit a proof of work in the form of a `uint8 nonce`, the users will want this submission to encrypted.
+The contract below will simulate a POW system, where users will submit a proof of work in the form of a `uint8 nonce`, the users will want this submission to be encrypted.

 * Why?